zoraviel/CSS-assignment-2/rubric.md

-# RUBRIC for the Assignment
+# RUBRIC for this assignment

 15 points maximum